ejrgilbert/whamm/docs/src/intro/getting_started.md

 This `Whamm` script describes a unit of instrumentation by specifying the points to probe in an application using the [probe syntax](./syntax/probes.md).
 These probes contain the logic to inject at these match point in their bodies.
+The DSL is expressive enough to support some monitoring use cases; however, to keep from DSL scope creep, we have decided to offload general-purpose programmability to any source language that can compile to Wasm.
-This logic _can_ call out to the user's instrumentation library, provided as `lib.wasm`.
+A script can call out to such a user's instrumentation library, provided as `lib.wasm`.

 ## `lib.wasm` ##
 _**What** logic to insert at the targeted application points._